dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 do you want to support?
 The native OS for the `pi` is `Raspbian`, and it is very flexible.
 You can easily:

-- Use the computer as a normal Linux-based desktop, and use tools that work in that environment.
+1. Use the computer as a normal Linux-based desktop, and use tools that work in that environment.
 This is great for most people, but it will require you to pair a mouse with the computer, as well.
 If that's what you want to do, that should work fine.
-- Set up things to work in a terminal-only mode.
+2. Set up things to work in a terminal-only mode.
 If this option makes sense to you, you're closer to making a more distraction-free **RogueWriter**.

+For the next post, I'll show how to use this in the latter mode, using the `OpenManuscript` data specification and tools.